usetheforcegauge/forceguider/README.md

 # forceguider

-Guidance software for use with digital force gauges
+Guidance software for use with digital force gauges, provided by:

+Alessandro Marco De Nunzio
+David William Evans